socrata/Socrata-PowerShell/README.md

 * `SOCRATA_USERNAME`
 * `SOCRATA_PASSWORD`

-To run script analysis, use [PSScriptAnalyzer]:
+Script analysis is included in the test suite.
+To run script analysis separately, use [PSScriptAnalyzer]:

 ```powershell
 Invoke-ScriptAnalyzer -Path "./Socrata.psm1"